ar929/intermediate-version-control/_episodes/01_intro.md

 	GIT - the stupid content tracker

-"git" can mean anything, depending on your mood.
+"git" can mean nothing, depending on your mood.

  - random three-letter combination that is pronounceable, and not actually used by any common UNIX command.
 The fact that it is a